bertoort/flashcards/README.md

     ```bash
     $ flashcards

-    // or specify the location of the config file
+    // for list of comands and usage
-    $ flashcards -c=[path-to-config-file]
+    $ flashcards -h
     ```